Abraham Sarmiento: Early life and education

 Sarmiento was born in Santa Cruz, Ilocos Sur.
 He completed his primary and secondary education in Laoag City, Ilocos Norte, graduating as the valedictorian of his high school class.
 Upon the Japanese invasion of the Philippines during World War II, Sarmiento joined the USAFFE and the underground guerilla resistance against the Imperial Japanese Army.

 After the war, Sarmiento completed his law studies at the University of the Philippines College of Law.
 He was a member of the Alpha Phi Beta fraternity.
 Sarmiento earned his Bachelor of Laws degree in 1949.
 In that year, he authored a biography on the murdered Chief Justice of the Supreme Court of the Philippines, José Abad Santos, entitled Jose Abad Santos: An Apotheosis.

 Professional career

 Upon his admission to the Philippine Bar, Sarmiento entered into private practice.
 In the 1950s, he formed a law partnership with Senators Gerardo Roxas and Justiniano Montano, maintaining his partnership with Roxas until 1967, when he established the Abraham F. Sarmiento Law Office.

-Sarmiento successfully ran for a seat to the 1971 Constitutional Convention as a delegate from Cavite.
+Sarmiento successfully ran for a seat to the Philippine Constitutional Convention of 1971 as a delegate from Cavite.
 He was elected vice-president of the convention, which was tasked with the drafting of a new Constitution.